newhavenrb/conferences/Template.md

 ## Bio

-> What it says about this person on the [RailsConf Program](http://railsconf2012.com/sessions)
+> What it says about this person in the schedule.

 ## Abstract

-> What it says about this talk on the [RailsConf Program](http://railsconf2012.com/sessions)
+> What it says about this talk on the schedule

 ## Summary